 The purpose of antivirus software for HIPAA (HIPAA antivirus software) is preventive.
 That is, antivirus software is deployed to prevent files containing viruses from being downloaded onto a computer.
 Antivirus software will attempt to prevent the virus from being activated, should the virus get downloaded onto your computer or placed in memory.
 If the file with the virus is not downloaded, the virus will not activate.

 If the infected file is downloaded and then run, the virus becomes active.
-Put another way, the HIPAA antivirus software’s protection-by-prevention cannot help at this point.
+Put another way, a HIPAA compliant antivirus software’s protection-by-prevention cannot help at this point.
 Once the virus has been activated (viruses are typically activated accidentally, such as by clicking a bad URL link, or opening a virus-infected file attachment in an email), antimalware software – a malware remover – is needed to remove the active virus.
 Malware removers also can remove inactive malware that is hidden and lurking on the computer.
 This malware can be hidden because it was not detected by the antivirus software in the first instance.

 How Does Antivirus Software Actually Work?